HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 \subsection{Model Evaluation}

 To comprehensively assess the elbow–prediction network, we conduct systematic experiments along three axes: (i) Network Comparisons; (ii) Tests on history length and ablation experiments on the FiSTA network; (iii) Runtime tests.
 To ensure broad coverage—from everyday activities to dynamic, in the AMASS dataset, we specifically employ the following three items: \begin{enumerate}[] \item ACCAD Dataset, 252 trajectories \cite{AMASS_ACCAD} \item CMU Dataset, 2079 trajectories \cite{AMASS_CMU} \item SFU Dataset, 44 trajectories \cite{AMASS_SFU} \end{enumerate} To balance efficiency and reliability, we adopt a two-stage training strategy: (1) All network comparison experiments, ablation studies, and hyperparameter searches are conducted on the ACCAD Dataset.
 (2) We then perform final training on the full dataset using the selected configuration.
 During comparison, we split the dataset by trajectory, with 90\% for training and 10\% for validation.
+All experiments are repeated with four random seeds (42, 123, 789, 1024) to ensure statistical reliability, and we report mean $\pm$ standard deviation.